jm33-m0/ss-tun/README.md

 # ss-tun

-L3 proxy backed by Shadowsocks and DoH
+This script sets up a L3 proxy backed by Shadowsocks